 We recommend that you book your Go Ape adventure online.
 If you experience any trouble booking online, we can also book you over the phone at 1-800-971-8271.
-When you are ready to book online or by phone, please be prepared to make a payment for the full amount at the time of booking.
+When ready to book online or by phone, both individual and group bookings should be prepared to make a payment for the full amount at the time of booking.
 We also highly recommend that you book in advance as we tend to be very busy on weekends and holidays.
 Booking in advance will ensure that you have a spot available for your adventure.

 At Go Ape we use harnesses to make sure you’re nice and safe throughout your time on the course.
 The maximum waist measurement of the harness is 43 inches and the leg loops (which go around the top of your thighs) are 28 inches.
 If you’re unsure about the fit of the harness, feel free to come by the cabin before your booking time and we’ll help you try one on.

 The Go Ape course does require a degree of physical fitness but if you can climb up a rope ladder you should be fine.